New Zealand supermarket stabbing 'ISIS-inspired terrorist attack', claims country's Prime Minister

-It is understood the attack was “ISIS- inspired” and was carried out by a Sri Lankan national.
+It is understood the attack was “ISIS-inspired” and was reportedly carried out by a Sri Lankan national.

 The attack took place at the Countdown supermarket at LynnMall in the district of New Lynn on Friday afternoon and left six people injured.

-A man reportedly took a large knife from a display cabinet in the store and went on a stabbing spree, however, police killed him within 60 seconds of the attack.
+A man reportedly took a large knife from a display cabinet in the store and went on a stabbing spree, however, he was reportedly killed by police within 60 seconds of the attack.

 The man was under heavy surveillance at the time due to his ideological beliefs.